MicrosoftDocs/power-platform/power-platform/admin/build-custom-reports.md

 ## What is the structure of the containers and folders inside the data lake?

 - The main root folder is in the yyyy-mm-dd date format – example 2020-02-28.
-- The root folder contains 2 folders named - Metadata and KPI.
-Metadata contains the inventory data in a list of files, one for each region.
+- The root folder contains two folders named "Metadata" and "KPI".
+- The Metadata contains the inventory data in a list of files, one for each region.
 - The KPI folder contains the usage data.

 ### See also